 (Chart last updated as of 2002)

 Check out some of the informational videos below about the GI index that help explain the concept and the purpose of the index.

 This Guy Thinks the Glycemic Index is Dumb (we respectfully disagree completely)

 Glycemic Index Food List

-For a complete breakdown of glycemic index, check out our complete glycemic index food list.
+For a complete breakdown of the glycemic index, check out our complete glycemic index food list.